-Which Part of Business 40 is Affected?
+Which Part Of Business 40 Is Affected?

-Business 40 has old on and off-ramps, and tight curves from the days when cars didn’t travel as quickly as they do today.
+Business 40 has old on and off-ramps and tight curves from the days when cars didn’t travel as fast as they do today.
 If you’ve visited downtown Winston-Salem and gotten on and off Business 40 you no doubt know what we’re talking about.
-On the on ramp, you literally need to wait and then gun the engine when you see a space.
-Likewise, drivers in the right lane frequently have to pull into into the left lane to let people in.
+On the on-ramp, you need to wait and then gun the engine when you see enough space to “merge”.
+Likewise, drivers in the right lane frequently have to pull into the left lane to let people to enter.

-Why is Business 40 Being Closed Completely?
+Why Is Business 40 Being Closed Completely?

-Citizens of Winston-Salem city were surveyed over the past couple years to get their opinion on whether Business 40 should close completely for a couple years, or for six years, and keeping one lane open at all times.
+Citizens of Winston-Salem city were surveyed over the past decade to get their opinion on whether Business 40 should close completely for a couple of years, or for six years, and keeping one lane open at all times.
 The decision to complete the repair in two years has a fiscal impact as well – money will be saved, in addition to the repairs being completed more quickly.
 It was somewhat close though – 61% of survey respondents said they preferred to have the work completed in two years.